Joint PMD Tracking and Nonlinearity Compensation with Deep Neural Networks: Numerical Results and Discussion

 \subsubsection{Static Channel}

 We first look at the performance of each method in case of a static channel without considering time evolution of PMD.
 Fig.~\ref{fig:DistributedSC} and Fig.~\ref{fig:DistributedWDM} show the Q-factor as a function of launch power for single channel and WDM transmission, respectively.
 For the single channel case, the proposed DCRNN model with only lumped PMD compensation delivers state of the art performance by outperforming all baseline learned and deterministic NLC schemes.
 It provides a $2.43$~dB gain over linear compensation, $1.42$~dB gain over DBP at 1-StPS, and $1.21$~dB gain over LDBP at 1-StPS.
 It even outperforms LDBP-PMD with distributed compensation of PMD by $0.99$~dB.
 The results show a strong impact of the interaction between nonlinearity and dispersion.
 Remarkably, using just 2 ordinary RNN cells in each BiRNN layer, the DCRNN model is able to capture and compensate for this interaction.\footnote{We note that it may be prudent to re-examine the performance complexity trade-off of using different kinds of RNN cells for the case that the dispersion spread for the step widens due to, e.g., increasing baud rates or simply larger steps.} Furthermore, using distributed PMD compensation, the DCRNN-PMD model provides another $0.44$~dB Q-factor gain.
 The performance of the LDBP model also improves by $0.26$~dB after including distributed PMD compensation, depicted as LDBP-PMD.
 This demonstrates the benefit of joint distributed NLC and PMD compensation.
+Increasing the number of taps in the DGD filter does not result in any noticeable improvement in performance, which is expected considering the small amount of DGD per step.

 The performance gains for all schemes in the WDM case are markedly slimmer than the single channel case due to the presence of cross phase modulation (XPM) \cite{Dar:2017}.
 Note that none of the models considered in this study explicitly mitigate the XPM effects.
 However, we still observe a similar trend in the relative performance of various NLC schemes.
 For the CoI, the DCRNN-PMD model again outperforms all other learned and deterministic methods achieving $0.71$~dB Q-factor gain over linear compensation, $0.55$~dB gain over DBP at 1-StPS, and $0.38$~dB gain over LDBP at 1-StPS.